 Using Shade Trees to Reduce Cooling Costs

-During these hot summer months, using an air conditioner to keep your house fresh can cause your electric bills to skyrocket.
+Using an air conditioner to keep your house fresh during these hot summer months can cause your electric bills to skyrocket.
 An easy and beautiful money-saving solution is to plant shade trees in strategic locations around your home.

 By blocking the sun during its peak hours, usually in the morning and early afternoon, you could cut those costs by up to 25%.